-- Best results are obtained if you take out Square Root of Number of Samples at a time. - "Genuine Replicates" can be split between the Learning and Test Sets - "'genuine replicates' are repetitions which are subject to ALL the sources of error that affect runs made at different experimental conditions" - If simple repeat measurements, keep them together, i.e. have all in either the Learning Set or Test Set.
+- Only use Leave-One-Out CV for fewer than 16 samples. - Best results are obtained if you take out Square Root of Number of Samples at a time. - "Genuine Replicates" can be split between the Learning and Test Sets - "'genuine replicates' are repetitions which are subject to ALL the sources of error that affect runs made at different experimental conditions" - If simple repeat measurements, keep them together, i.e. have all in either the Learning Set or Test Set.

-^{}Box, Hunter, and Hunter, "Statistics for Experimenters", Wiley (1978)
+Box, Hunter, and Hunter, "Statistics for Experimenters", Wiley (1978)